astropy/astropy/docs/cosmology/index.rst

 A number of additional dark energy models are provided (described below).
-Note that photons and neutrinos are included in these models, so for some values of Om0 it may appear that Om0 + Ode0 is not quite one.
+Note that photons and neutrinos are included in these models, so Om0 + Ode0 is not quite one.

 The pre-defined cosmologies described in the `Getting Started`_ section are instances of `~astropy.cosmology.core.FlatLambdaCDM`, and have